top of page

 Pennsylvania’s Forbes Trail: Gateways and Getaways along the Legendary Route from Philadelphia to Pittsburgh, by Burton K. Kummerow, Christine H. O’Toole, and R. Scott Stephenson, 2008, Taylor Trade Publishing

-May 24 - Lieutenant Colonel Henry Bouquet arrives in Carlisle as Forbes'
+May 24 - Lieutenant Colonel Henry Bouquet arrives in Carlisle as Forbes's deputy commander.

 June 2 - Work begins on the Forbes Road west of Fort Loudoun.